 Emily Moran, '21 - Emily is a junior from Charlotte, North Carolina pursuing a B.A. in Cognitive and Behavioral Science with a minor in Education.
 She has been a part of Dr. Fulcher's lab since the winter term of her freshman year.
 This year, Emily is serving as Participant Coordinator for the lab team.
 On campus, Emily serves as a University Ambassador and a Peer Counselor.
 After graduation, Emily plans to complete a graduate program that caters towards her love of children and educational development.

 Katherine Weaver, '21 - Katherine is a junior from Ithaca, New York pursuing a B.S. in Cognitive and Behavioral Science and a minor in Mass Communications.
-This is her first semester with the Fulcher Lab, but she has previously worked with Cornell University's Infant Studies Lab.
+She joined the lab last fall, and she has previously worked with Cornell University's Infant Studies Lab.
 On campus, Katherine is a member of the varsity swim team and serves as the marketing chair for Fancy Dress.
-Following graduation, she plans to pursue a graduate degree and combine her interests in development and psychopathology. *
+Following graduation, she plans to pursue a graduate degree and combine her interests in development and psychopathology.emptyspaceemptyspaceempty

 Hal Fant, '22 - Hal is a sophomore from Columbia, South Carolina pursuing a Bachelor of Science in Neuroscience.
 He was been a member of the lab since the fall of his Sophomore year.
 Hal enjoys giving back to the community by volunteering at Waddell Elementary school as a second grade tutor, as well as coaching tennis to children in the Rockbridge area.
 After graduation, Hal plans on attending Medical School. ********************